SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

     - **Analogous Task:** If the LLM is struggling with a direct request, try framing it as an analogous, simpler, or more common task it might be more familiar with.
 For instance, if it's struggling with a legal document, try framing it as a "simplified explanation for a layperson" rather than a direct legal analysis.
 - **Introduce Constraints:** If the LLM is being too verbose, too creative, or simply going off-topic, introduce more specific constraints.
     - _Examples:_ "Limit the response to 100 words."
 "Only use information from the provided text."
 "Do not speculate."
 "Exclude any personal opinions."
 "Use only bullet points."
 These explicit boundaries can effectively narrow the LLM's generation space.
+>- **Basic Prompting Principles** focus on **Clarity and Specificity**, **Conciseness**, and clear **Task Definition**.
+>- **Clarity and Specificity** mean being precise in instructions, avoiding vague language, explicitly defining the task, specifying constraints, and providing context.
+>- **Conciseness** means using no unnecessary words, getting straight to the point, and prioritizing essential information.
+>- **Task Definition** involves stating the goal, assigning a role (if applicable), and specifying the output format.
+>- **Common Prompting Techniques** include **Zero-Shot Prompting** (direct instruction without examples) and **Few-Shot Prompting** (providing small input-output examples).
+>- **Iterative Prompt Refinement** is a **continuous feedback loop** where you test, evaluate, and improve prompts.
+>- **Frameworks** like **Google's TCREI** (Task, Context, References, Evaluate, Iterate) provide structured approaches to prompt design.
+Other frameworks include RACE, CRISPE, BAB, STAR, and RTF.
+>- **Iteration Methods** for refining prompts include **revisiting the framework**, **breaking up prompts into multiple tasks**, **changing phrasing or using analogous tasks**, and **introducing constraints**.

 # Advanced Prompting Strategies
-As you move beyond basic prompting, these advanced techniques enable you to harness LLMs for more complex, nuanced, and multi-faceted tasks.
+As you move beyond basic prompting, these advanced techniques enable you to **harness LLMs** for more **complex**, **nuanced**, and **multi-faceted tasks**.
 They encourage deeper processing, leverage external information, and even allow the LLM to self-critique.
 ## Use AI as a Creative or Expert Partner
 One of the most powerful applications of advanced prompting is to treat the LLM not just as a text generator, but as a **collaborative creative partner or an expert consultant**.
 By framing your prompts in this way, you can leverage the LLM's vast knowledge base and impressive generation capabilities for brainstorming, problem-solving, and sophisticated content creation.
 This often involves guiding the AI through a series of steps, much like you would with a human collaborator.
 ### Prompt Chaining
 **Prompt chaining** involves **breaking down a complex task into a series of smaller, sequential prompts**.
 The output of one prompt becomes the input (or part of the input) for the next, allowing you to build up to a sophisticated final result, much like a pipeline.
 This is particularly effective when a single prompt would be too long or too complex for the LLM to handle effectively.

-- **How it works:** You design a sequence of prompts, where each prompt leverages the context or output generated by the previous one.
+- **Leverage Context from previous Prompts:** You design a sequence of prompts, where each prompt leverages the context or output generated by the previous one.
 This allows for multi-step reasoning, refinement, and complex project execution.
-- **Benefits:** Improves accuracy for multi-faceted tasks, allows for clearer instructions at each step, makes debugging (finding where the LLM went wrong) easier, and mimics a structured thinking process.
+- **Improves Accuracy:** Improves accuracy for multi-faceted tasks, allows for clearer instructions at each step, makes debugging (finding where the LLM went wrong) easier, and mimics a structured thinking process.
+#### Task
+Using Prompt Chaining, guide Gemini through the process of outlining, drafting, and refining a short blog post about the benefits of remote work.
+The task should be broken down into three sequential prompts, where each subsequent prompt uses the output from the previous one.
 ### Chain-of-Thought (CoT) Prompting
 **Chain-of-Thought (CoT) prompting** is a technique that encourages the **LLM to articulate its reasoning process in a step-by-step manner** before providing the final answer.
 This dramatically improves the model's ability to perform complex reasoning tasks, especially those requiring multiple steps or logical deductions.
-- **How it works:** You instruct the LLM to "think step by step," "show your work," or "explain your reasoning."
+- **Step by Step:** You instruct the LLM to "think step by step," "show your work," or "explain your reasoning."
 This explicit instruction prompts the LLM to break down the problem into intermediate steps, which often leads to more accurate and reliable final answers.
-- **Benefits:** Improves accuracy on complex reasoning tasks (e.g., math word problems, logical puzzles), makes the LLM's thought process transparent (easier to debug), and can reduce hallucinations by forcing the model to "show its work."
+- **Better Accuracy for Complex Tasks:** Improves accuracy on complex reasoning tasks (e.g., math word problems, logical puzzles), makes the LLM's thought process transparent (easier to debug), and can reduce hallucinations by forcing the model to "show its work."
+#### Example
-- **Example:** "The cafeteria had 23 apples.
-If they used 15 for lunch and bought 10 more, how many apples do they have?
-Let's think step by step:"
+The cafeteria had 23 apples.
+If they used 15 for lunch and bought 10 more, how many apples do they have? **Let's think step by step.**
-    - _LLM Output (Example):_ "1.
-Start with 23 apples.
-2. Used 15 for lunch: 23 - 15 = 8 apples.
-3. Bought 10 more: 8 + 10 = 18 apples.
-The cafeteria has 18 apples."
+#### Task
+Using Chain-of-Thought (CoT) prompting, ask Gemini to solve a multi-step logic puzzle or a moderately complex math word problem.
+The prompt should explicitly instruct Gemini to 'think step by step' or 'show its work

-### Variations: Self-Consistency, Tree-of-Thought
+### Tree-of-Thought
-CoT has inspired several advanced variations that further enhance LLM reasoning:
-- **Tree-of-Thought (ToT) Prompting:** ToT takes CoT a step further by explicitly encouraging the LLM to explore multiple reasoning paths or "thoughts" in a tree-like structure, similar to how a human might brainstorm solutions to a complex problem.
+**Tree-of-Thought (ToT) Prompting:** ToT takes CoT a step further by explicitly encouraging the LLM to **explore multiple reasoning paths** or "thoughts" in a tree-like structure, similar to how a human might brainstorm solutions to a complex problem.
 This is particularly useful for problems where there isn't a single obvious linear path to the solution.
-    - **How it works:** Instead of a single linear chain, the LLM is prompted to generate several distinct thought steps or "branches" for a problem.
+    - **A growing Tree:** Instead of a single linear chain, the LLM is prompted to generate several distinct thought steps or "branches" for a problem.
 These branches can then be evaluated, pruned, or further explored.
 It can be combined with CoT by asking the LLM to explain its reasoning _between_ steps on each branch.
-    - **Benefits:** Excellent for highly complex, multi-faceted problems, open-ended ideation, and situations requiring exploration of diverse solutions.
+    - **Handling Complexity:** Excellent for highly complex, multi-faceted problems, open-ended ideation, and situations requiring exploration of diverse solutions.
 It mimics a more sophisticated problem-solving process.

 #### Example: Software Engineering Team for TSP Problem

-This example illustrates how ToT, combined with CoT, can simulate a collaborative problem-solving approach among different "expert" personas.

-"Imagine a team comprised of a software engineering professor, an algorithmics professor, and a mathematics professor.
+Imagine **a team comprised of a software engineering professor**, an algorithmics professor, and a mathematics professor.
 Each is tasked with independently implementing a function to solve the Traveling Salesman Problem (TSP) for a very large city bus network, represented as an adjacency matrix of bus stops and streets.

 Your goal is to deliver a solution that is both highly effective and clearly understandable to a customer.
 Therefore, for each proposed function, I require:

-1. **A metric of its optimality.**
+1. A metric of its optimality.
-2. **An explanation of its approximation quality.**
+2. An explanation of its approximation quality.

 The team will follow an iterative development process: